codership/galera/Docs_tommi/python3/source/quorumreset.rst

-In the case of a network failure, failure of more than half of the cluster nodes, or a split-brain situation, your node(s) may no longer deem that they are part of the primary component of the cluster.
+In the case of a network failure, failure of more than half of the cluster nodes, or a split-brain situation, your node(s) may no longer deem that they are part of the :term:`Primary Component` of the cluster.
 In other words, they suspect that there is another primary component in the cluster which they have no connection to.